2015 Australian Rally Championship

 The 2015 East Coast Bullbars Australian Rally Championship is the 48th season of the Australian Rally Championship.
-The season began on the 27th of March at the Quit Forest Rally in Nannup, Western Australia and will end at the Scouts Rally in South Australia.
+The season began on 27 March at the Quit Forest Rally in Nannup, Western Australia and will end at the Scouts Rally in South Australia.
 The championship consists of five events including the two international events of Rally Australia and the International Rally of Queensland.
 The championship is divided into outright (2WD), 4WD Rally Series and Classic Rally Challenge classes.
-2014 champion Scott Pedder will not be returning to defend his title after entering into the WRC-2 Championship.
+2014 champion Scott Pedder did not return to defend his title after entering into the WRC-2 Championship.

 Calendar

 The calendar has changed slightly from the 2014 season.